 - It gets about 36 Crore organic monthly traffic.
-This shows that well Amazon has worked upon its service offerings to give out a better overall better experience to its customers.
+This shows that well Amazon has worked on its service offerings to give out a better overall experience to its customers.

-Talking about Backlinks, to be honest, we all are big fans of those product lists promoted by popular bloggers, YouTubers promoting products and when you click on the links of one such product it mostly redirects you to Amazon.in.
+Talking about Backlinks, to be honest, we all are big fans of those product lists promoted by popular bloggers, and YouTubers promoting products and when you click on the links of one such product it mostly redirects you to Amazon. in.
 This process is known as backlinking.

 This is why Amazon has about 11 crores of backlinks associated with its site.
 This helps them bring more and more customers to its website from various other popular websites and social media platforms.